-Fast forward a few days: I sat at a dinner table with a group of girlfriends who I hadn’t seen in ages, ready for a simple distraction from my asexual future.
-To my dismay, the conversation rapidly changed from small-talk to the last thing I could possibly want to discuss: MEN.
+A few years ago, a relationship that I cared very much about reached a rocky road, followed by an abrupt end.
+A few days later, I found myself seated at a dinner table with a group of girlfriends who I hadn’t seen in ages, ready for a simple distraction from my overwhelming rumination and gloomy outlook on love.
+To my dismay, the conversation rapidly changed from small-talk to the last thing I could possibly want to discuss: dating.

 Disclaimer: What lies below is an utterly heterosexual anecdote, stemming solely from my personal experience.
 I’m intrigued to hear from LGBTQ+ on this topic.

-I won’t bore you with the specifics, but this three-hour-waste-of-my-time-dinner-conversation solely consisted of topics such as that of “mixed signals”.
-As an aside, I will attest, from personal experience: MIXED SIGNALS = NO. Okay, I’m a tad bitter.
+I won’t bore you with the specifics, but this three-hour conversation circled around seemingly trivial topics such as that of “mixed signals.”
 I get it; fleeting romances or “flings,” can be riveting in the moment.
 But they also possess the ability to consume us, especially as women, which is where this phenomenon becomes problematic.

-The subsequent “girl talk” revolved in slooooooow, pointless, circles; like the solar system (except, that’s actually somewhat important—and I’m pretty sure average speed up there is approximately 67,000 MPH, so, bad analogy).
-I’m new to this.
-Anyways, from recent dating app matches to year-long relationships, I pretended to listen while simultaneously fighting the urge to hide in the bathroom for the remainder of the evening with self-inflicted food poisoning, or pretend that I had a crazy rager to be at.
-But, anyone who knows me personally fully comprehends that I’d prefer a cozy evening curled up with a good book, over a frat party with copious amounts of cheap beer spilled on my clothes, any day.
+The subsequent “girl talk” revolved in slow-moving, pointless, circles; like the solar system (except, that’s actually somewhat important—and I’m pretty sure average speed up there is approximately 67,000 MPH, so, bad analogy).
+Anyways, from recent dating app matches to year-long relationships, I pretended to appear intrigued while simultaneously fighting the urge to hide in the bathroom for the remainder of the evening.

-When it was my turn to talk about “love interests” I tried to dodge the subject with the classic, “I don’t have time to think about that,” which I cleverly used as a segue to my dreams of applying to law school and pursuing a career path related to human rights.
-Good thing I am not coordinated (yes, I was the one always chosen last in gym class), and as you might have guessed, the dodgeball hit me square in the face.
-When my comment was met with utter silence across the table, I felt as though I had said something wrong, or I had an overtly pronounced piece of broccoli wedged between my front teeth.
-Probably would have preferred the latter, given the former’s implications.
+When it was my turn to talk about “love interests” I tried to dodge the subject with the classic, “I don’t have time to think about that,” which I cleverly used as a segue to my dreams of applying to law school and pursuing a career path in the human rights sphere.
+When my comment was met with utter silence across the table, I felt as though I had said something wrong, or perhaps that I had an overtly pronounced piece of broccoli wedged between my front teeth.
+I probably would have preferred the latter, given the former’s implications.

-My wide, enthused eyes were anticlimactically met with sly smiles and half-hearted “That’s amazing’s,” but the conversation nonetheless reverted to romance.
+My wide, enthused eyes were anticlimactically met with sly smiles and half-hearted congratulatory statements, but the conversation nonetheless reverted to romance.
 Neptune, here we come… On my way home that evening, I did some soul-searching, of course (when in doubt, channel your inner-genie).
 I wondered, Was I dismayed by the conversation solely because I no longer had those cute anecdotes or enthralling argument synopses to share?
-No, I knew this wasn’t the feeling gnawing at my stomach, as I could have gone on about the reasons my partner and I had decided to go our separate ways (e.g., my inability to be easy going… can you tell?) simply to fit into the conversation flow, but hadn’t felt inclined to.
-Then, of course I began to think of this through a gendered lens.
+No, I knew that this wasn’t the feeling gnawing at my stomach.
+Then, of course, I began to think of this through a gendered lens.
 Hello, 21st century!